JadeChan03/rag-qa-fullstack/README.md

 1. "What is the primary goal of Project Phoenix?"
 2. "What are the identified risks that could impact the completion of Project Phoenix?"

-**_Known Errors Due to Wording_**
+### Known Errors Due to Wording

-<br>Some questions provide inaccurate or incomplete response due to wording.
+Some questions provide inaccurate or incomplete response due to wording.
 To improve accuracy, simplifying questions and/or rewording them into direct requests may help.

 - "Who is working on Project Phoenix?"
-  - Answer: John Smith \* Tech Lead: Alice Green
+  - Answer: John Smith \* Tech Lead: Alice Green (Incomplete)
 - "Name everyone on Project Phoenix"

-  - Answer: "Jane Doe (VP, Customer Success) _ Project Manager: John Smith _ Tech Lead: Alice Green \* Primary Users: Customer Support Team, End Customers"
+  - Answer: "Jane Doe (VP, Customer Success) _ Project Manager: John Smith _ Tech Lead: Alice Green \* Primary Users: Customer Support Team, End Customers" (Better)

-- "What are the remote work policy?"
+- "What is the remote work policy?"
-  - Answer: All remote work must comply with the company's data security and confidentiality policies
+  - Answer: All remote work must comply with the company's data security and confidentiality policies (Incomplete)
 - "Summarise the remote work policy"

   - Answer: **1.
 Security:** All remote work must comply with the company's data security and confidentiality policies.
 Eligibility:** Full-time employees with manager approval and a role suitable for remote work are eligible.
 Communication:** Remote employees are expected to be reachable via company-approved communication channels (Slack, Email, Video Conferencing) during work hours.
+(Better)

 - "What is the deadline for completing mandatory cybersecurity training for all staff?"
   - Answer: August 1, 2024 (Incorrect)
 - "What is the deadline for completing cybersecurity training for all staff?"

-  - Answer: September 30th (Correct)
+  - Answer: September 30th (Correct but incomplete)

 - "What are the key initiatives planned to enhance customer retention in Q3 2025?"
   - Answer: Let's work together to make Q3 a successful quarter (Irrelevant)
 - "How will customer retention be improved?"
-  - Answer: Reduce average support ticket resolution time by 15% (Better but still incomplete)
+  - Answer: Reduce average support ticket resolution time by 15% (Better but incomplete)

 ---

-## Future Improvements (on RAG system)
+## Future Improvements

+Improvements are focused on the RAG system rather than the application as a whole, with enhancements focused on the development of the actual product rather than the PoC.

 1. **Scalability**:
-   - Implement a vector database like **Pinecone**, **Weaviate**, or **FAISS** for storing document embeddings.
+   - Implement a vector database like **Pinecone**, **Weaviate**, or **FAISS** to handle larger datasets and improve retrieval efficiency.
 2. **Support for More Document Types**:
-   - Add preprocessing pipelines to handle PDFs, Word documents, and other formats.
+   - Add preprocessing pipelines to handle formats like PDFs, Word documents, and spreadsheets.
 3. **Improved Answer Generation**:
-   - Fine-tune a language model for domain-specific queries to improve accuracy and relevance.
+   - Fine-tune the language model for domain-specific queries and improve context handling to reduce truncation issues.
-4. **Improving Response Time**:
+4. **Optimized Response Time**:
-   - Utilize caching responses, further batching LLM requests, and asynchronous processing to improve pipeline efficiency.
+   - Implement caching, asynchronous processing, and batching of LLM requests to reduce latency.
+5. **Embedding Model Upgrades**:
+   - Explore larger or more accurate embedding models to improve retrieval precision without compromising performance (a lightweight model was chosen largely due to the fact that this is a PoC).